pingcap/docs/dashboard/dashboard-profiling.md

 - Mutex: The mutex contention states on TiDB and PD instances

-- Goroutine: The the running state and call stack of all goroutines on TiDB and PD instances
+- Goroutine: The running state and call stack of all goroutines on TiDB and PD instances

 ## Access the page